What the experts say about us

 Anyone affected by illness onboard the Boudicca Cruise Ship or similar incidents can contact us for free legal advice.

 0800 056 0066

-I just wanted to send you a short note to thank you very much indeed Carla for managing to settle this for me – it’s really very much appreciated.
+I just wanted to send you a short note to thank you very much indeed to our solicitor for managing to settle this for me – it’s really very much appreciated.
 You did so in a very professional, helpful and efficient manner.